puppetlabs/puppet-docs/source/puppet/4.10/lang_functions.markdown

 An entire function call (including the name, arguments, and lambda) constitutes an [expression][].
 It will resolve to a single value, and can be used anywhere a value of that type is accepted.

-A function call may also result in some side effect, in addition to returning a value.
+A function call might also result in some side effect, in addition to returning a value.

 All functions run during [compilation][catalog], which means they can only access code and data available on the Puppet master.
 To make changes to an agent node, you must use a [resource][]; to collect data from an agent node, you must use a [custom fact][custom_facts].